d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 Before compelling success of pretraining Transformers for multi-modal data, Transformers were extensively pretrained  with a wealth of text.
-Originally proposed for machine translation, the Transformer architecture in :numref:`fig_Transformer` consists of an encoder for representing input sequences and a decoder for generating target sequences.
+Originally proposed for machine translation, the Transformer architecture in :numref:`fig_transformer` consists of an encoder for representing input sequences and a decoder for generating target sequences.
 Primarily, Transformers can be used in three different modes: